Patient Outcome and Zero-shot Diagnosis Prediction with Hypernetwork-guided Multitask Learning: Method

 \subsection{Base Text Encoder}

-We deploy the Bidirectional Encoder Representations from Transformers (BERT) model~\citep{devlin2019bert} as our base text encoder to learn rich text features.
+We deploy the Bidirectional Encoder Representations from Transformers (BERT) model~\cite{devlin2019bert} as our base text encoder to learn rich text features.
 The BERT text encoder pre-trains a language model with masked language modeling and next sentence prediction objectives in an unsupervised manner.
 Then, a downstream fine-tuning is followed by tuning the pre-trained model checkpoint with suitable learning objectives for downstream applications.
 The pre-training and fine-tuning paradigm can effectively exploit semantic knowledge from large training corpora and achieve superior performance in many downstream applications.
 Due to the discrepancy of vocabularies in general and specific domains, many efforts have been made to pre-train a transformer language model in various specific domains.
-To benefit the most from unsupervised representation learning for clinical application, we adopt the ClinicalBERT that starts from the standard BERT checkpoint and continues pre-training on clinical notes~\citep{huang2019clinicalbert}.
+To benefit the most from unsupervised representation learning for clinical application, we adopt the ClinicalBERT that starts from the standard BERT checkpoint and continues pre-training on clinical notes~\cite{huang2019clinicalbert}.
 Given text chunks $c_i$ as inputs, we use the last layer's hidden representation of BERT-based text encoder to represent the encoded clinical note, i.e.,

-where $\mathbf{H} \in \mathbb{R}^{s\times d_h}$, $c_i$ is the $i$-th chunked text, and $\boldsymbol{\theta_0}$ is the model parameter of BERT encoder initialized from self-supervised pretraining.
-We can use either the embedding of the special token \texttt{[CLS]} or the pooled embedding of the hidden representations to represent the clinical note, which is denoted as $\mathbf{h}\in \mathbb{R}^{d_h}$.
+where $\mathbf{H} \in \mathbb{R}^{s\times d_h}$, $s$ is the sequence length, $c_i$ is the $i$-th chunked text, and $\boldsymbol{\theta_0}$ is the model parameter of BERT encoder initialized from self-supervised pretraining.
+We can use the pooled embedding of the hidden representations to represent the clinical note, which is denoted as $\mathbf{h}\in \mathbb{R}^{d_h}$.
 Similarly, we input the textual label of each task to obtain the task description embeddings with a shared BERT-based text encoder parameterized with $\boldsymbol{\theta_{0}}$.
 Specifically, for the $t$-th task with $m_t$ classes, the initial task embeddings are $\mathbf{T_t}\in \mathbb{R}^{m_t \times d_t}$, where $d_t$ is the embedding dimension.
 The obtained task embeddings capture the task information and preserve the semantic meaning of classes in each task.